British Museum Guide, London, England

-The British Museum, arguably the best collection of human culture artefacts in the world, free of charge, in central London.
-The others are the Science Museum and Natural History Museum.
+The British Museum, arguably the best collection of human culture artefacts in the world.
+It’s free of charge, in central London.

 Part of the ancient mid-east zone.

 Mummy caskets in the outstanding Ancient Egypt collection.